Zinabuf/GCIM/README.md

 ---
 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ~~~
-NOte:the output displayed in the analysis is
+Note:the output displayed in the analysis is

 `Add_PRS`: additive PRS